TechnicalPursuit/TIBET/doc/markdown/tibet-freeze.1.md

     Causes the current TIBET source tree to be copied into the target directory.
 This option supports dynamic development with TIBET source code but does have a performance impact.

+  * `--standalone` :
+    Packages a completely standalone environment that will allow an application to use not only TIBET client code, but TDS server and TIBET CLI code all bundled within a standalone package.

   * `--zipped` :
     Controls whether zipped copies are preserved or pruned.
 This flag works